LGBTQ rights in the Republic of Ireland: Legality of same-sex sexual activity

-Apology
+Apologies

-On 19 June 2018, as a result of a Labour Party motion proposed by Ged Nash, Taoiseach Leo Varadkar issued a public apology to members of the LGBT community for the suffering and discrimination they faced from the Irish state prior to the legalisation of homosexuality in 1993.
+On 19 June 2018, as a result of a Labour Party motion proposed by Ged Nash, Taoiseach Leo Varadkar, himself gay, issued a public apology to members of the LGBT community for the suffering and discrimination they faced from the Irish state prior to the legalisation of homosexuality in 1993.
 Speaking to the Oireachtas, he said:

 Today the people I want to pay a special tribute to are the unknown heroes, the thousands of people whose names we do not know, who were criminalised by our forebears...
 What we can say is that we have learned as a society from their suffering.
 Their stories have helped change us for the better; they have made us more tolerant, more understanding and more human.

 Justice Minister Charles Flanagan also issued an apology to members of the LGBT community who suffered as a result of the criminalisation of homosexuality, saying:

 I extend a sincere apology to all of those people, to their family, and to their friends.
 To any person who felt the hurt and isolation created by those laws, and particularly to those who were criminally convicted by the existence of such laws.